Basic and Transitional Studies

 Tardiness is counted as partial absences.
 Teachers will keep track in attendance logs and if the tardiness is equivalent to missing 20% of the classes, the student will not be allowed to register for the following quarter.

-Advancing to the Next Level
+Advancing to the next level

-A student must complete an average 75% mastery in order to move up.
 The curriculum is divided so that each level can be covered in one quarter.
 Instructors should maintain clear and firm standards for class work and homework, as well as offer support to students who have difficulty with the work.
-Instructors should keep records of assignments completed and advise students who are not keeping up with the work.
-Students should be informed of expectations for the class when they begin.

 Students moving to the next level are given the grade S.

-Repeating the Course
+Repeating the course

-Some students may not be able to complete 75% mastery in one quarter and may need more time.
 If these students are doing the assignments and making progress, the instructor may recommend that the student repeat the course.
 The appropriate grade for students repeating a course is Y.

-Not Progressing
+Not progressing

-Any student who is not making progress because s/he is not doing the work will be asked to rest out, even if it is his/her first quarter at that level.
+Any student who is not making progress because she/he is not doing the work will be asked to rest out, even if it is his/her first quarter at that level.
 These students should be counseled by the teacher during the quarter and warned in advance of this possibility.

 Any student who is attempting to do the work but is not making progress may be asked to meet with the instructor and the division counselor at the point when progress is no longer being made.
 If it is determined that the student can no longer benefit from our program, options including reexamination of student's goals and/or referral to other agencies will be considered.
-If it is determined by the instructor and the counselor that the student will no longer benefit from our program, the student will be exited, not rested out.

 Exit Criteria